girlguidinghertfordshire/ggherts/_events/2024-03-15-mountain-experience-2024.md

 Saturday evening is leisure time to get to know new friends, watch a film or play games.

 The remainder of this walking weekend aims to teach participants how to navigate in the hills and on remote terrain by using maps and compasses.
+Whether this be in preparation for Peak Assault, your Silver or Gold DofE, or just to learn new skills, this weekend is designed to teach and inspire you to do more hill and mountain walking.

 Are you ready for an adventure?

+**Cost:** approx. £70tbc (includes travel, indoor accommodation and food).

 Further details to follow or email <walking@girlguidinghertfordshire.org.uk>